Ayrampa/Medicago_Salt_Tolerance/README.md

 # Medicago Salt Tolerance

 This Jupyter notebook is devoted to the Srlk-gene nucleotide polymorphism analysis.
-Previously ([PhD thesis](https://vak.minobrnauki.gov.ru/advert/188500)) perennial Medicago accessions were taken in the sequencing experiments and were simultaneously evaluated for salt tolerance in a greenhouse.
+Previously (in the PhD thesis) perennial Medicago accessions were taken in the sequencing experiments and were simultaneously evaluated for salt tolerance in a greenhouse.

 The data is imported as `df` and contains revealed nucleotide polymorphism of the Srlk-gene, root, stem length, and vitality of the plants.